HORSE OWNERS OPTIONS

 State Reserve and the adjoining Austin

-of trails exploring 6000 acres of deep cool redwoods, shady conifer and
+exploring 6000 acres of deep cool redwoods, shady conifer and oak woodlands,

-oak woodlands, sunny chaparral, open grasslands, and the riparian habitats
+sunny chaparral, open grasslands, and the riparian habitats of five streams.

-of five streams.
-Elevations range from 120 feet above sea level to 2000'
+Elevations range from 120 feet above sea level to 2000' Coastal Mountain vistas.

-Coastal Mountain vistas.
-Trails are frequently steep, rugged and narrow
+Trails are frequently steep, rugged and narrow with unsided bridges but nothing

-but nothing treacherous to experienced trail horses and riders comfortable
+too treacherous for experienced trail horses and riders comfortable in mountainous terrain

-Trailhead.
-Some horse owners prefer to pay the $8 day-use fee and park
+DAY RIDERS can pay the day-use fee and park

 connect to the East Ridge Trail or Pool Ridge Trail.
 Buy